coderdeep31/Selenium/Flipkart Checkout/README.md

 Replace the string of enter your username/Password with your flipkart credentials before running the code

 Flow:
-The script will purchase apple ipad
+The script will purchase apple ipad (Please replace the xpath for the product you want to purchase)